-The purpose of this handbook is to outline our programs, policies, expectations, and offerings.
-The success of our programs demands a high level of commitment from each student and their parents or guardians.
-Please reference this handbook to answer any questions you might have throughout the season.
+The purpose of this handbook is to outline programs, policies, expectations, and offerings for the 2020-21 season.
+The success of our programs demands a high level of commitment from each student and their families.
+Best efforts have gone into updating this season's student handbook in planning for challenges around COVID-19.
+Please know that all programs, schedules, guidelines, are subject to change as safety directives from the governor and state health department are updated.